hzz0024/hzz0024.github.io/_posts/2020/2020-10-15-outlier_with_diff_maf.markdown

 | Total SNPs    | 566214907  | 566214907 |566214907  |
 | Number of SNPs| 4969475    | 1934038   | 627518    |

 After then, the global snp list from each dataset was used to call SNP in each independent population.
+For example,

 ```sh
 module load angsd/0.931